Ilona Royce Smithkin

 Ilona Royce Smithkin (March 27, 1920 – August 1, 2021) was a Polish-born American artist, author, model, and performer.

 Her work included appearances in films such as Advanced Style and Ilona, Upstairs, in the television series Ilona's Palette, Painting with Ilona, and Finishing Touches with Ilona, and the books Painting with Ilona, Joy Dust, and Ninety-Nine: Straight Up, No Chaser.

-Smithkin turned 100 in March 2020 and died in August 2021 at the age of 101.
+Smithkin turned 100 in March 2020 and died in August 2021 at the age of 101 in Provincetown.

 Early life and training

 Smithkin was born Ilona Rosenkranz on March 27, 1920, in Poland.

-She was raised in France, Germany and Belgium, and studied at the Reimann School of Art and Design in Berlin, the Academie Royal des Beaux Arts in Antwerp.
+She was raised in France, Germany and Belgium, and studied at the Reimann School of Art and Design in Berlin and the Academie Royal des Beaux Arts in Antwerp.
 In 1938, her family emigrated to the United States.

 In the United States she studied with Robert Brackman at the Art Students League of New York, and then at the Cape School of Art in Provincetown.